colehaus/colex/content/posts/about/main.md

 tags: meta, biographical
 ---

 This is a single-author, half-heartedly pseudonymous (the pseudonym being Cole) blog.
+[The moral imperative and mortal peril of maximizing](/posts/moral-imperative-mortal-peril-maximizing) is the closest you're likely to get to a statement of purpose.

 <!--more-->